 It’s been said that vitamin D deficiency is the cause of many diseases and as fall descends upon us, our skin gets covered by layers of clothing.
 So either expose some flesh or get a great supplement to make sure you’re not D-ficient!

 Spinach, kale, romaine, red and green leafy lettuce are all great additions to your diet.
-They are rich in antioxidants, soluble fibre and a plethora of other essentials like iron and more!
+They are rich in antioxidants, soluble fiber, and a plethora of other essentials like iron and more!

 They relieve stress and help organs, like your heart, function properly.
 The veggies listed above have lots of B vitamins in them.